Table of Contents

 - Mucus, which traps bacteria and small particles

 - Stomach acid

 Innate immunity is made up of anatomical barriers, such as physical, chemical and biological barriers in the form of specialized cells and soluble molecules.
 The epithelial surfaces form a physical barrier that is impermeable to most infectious agents, acting as the first line of defense against invading organisms.
 Desquamation (shedding) of skin epithelium also helps remove bacteria and other infectious agents that have adhered to the epithelial surfaces.
-Lack of blood vessels and inability of the epidermis to retain moisture, presence of sebaceous glands in the dermis provides an environment unsuitable for the survival of microbes.
+Lack of blood vessels and the inability of the epidermis to retain moisture, the presence of sebaceous glands in the dermis provides an environment unsuitable for the survival of microbes.

 In the gastrointestinal and respiratory tract, movement due to peristalsis or cilia, respectively, helps remove infectious agents.
 Also, mucus traps infectious agents.
 The gut flora can prevent the colonization of pathogenic bacteria by secreting toxic substances or by competing with pathogenic bacteria for nutrients or attachment to cell surfaces.
 The flushing action of tears and saliva helps prevent infection of the eyes and mouth.

 These barriers collectively eliminate or identify the potential threat i.e. the microbial or viral infection and consequently, the innate immune system cells and the complement system are activated for effective elimination of invading pathogens and its products.
 The invasion caused activation of the innate immune system and the result is inflammation.

 Inflammation is one of the first responses of the immune system to infection or irritation.

 Inflammation is stimulated by chemical factors released by injured cells and serves to establish a physical barrier against the spread of infection and to promote healing of any damaged tissue following the clearance of pathogens.